syncfusion/blazor-docs/src/common/common/how-to/configure-syncfusion-blazor-client-resources-in-production.md

     ```
 * Now, publish the application with the production environment in the server.

-## Creating custom resources for Syncfusion Blazor UI Components
+## Creating custom themes for Syncfusion Blazor UI Components

-* [CRG](https://blazor.syncfusion.com/crg) is an online webtool.
-You can create custom interop scripts and styles for a specific set of components from this tool.
-Refer to [here](https://blazor.syncfusion.com/documentation/common/custom-resource-generator/) for more details about CRG.
+[ThemeStudio](http://ej2.syncfusion.com/themestudio/) is an online web application where you can customize the Syncfusion built-in themes and generate custom theme files for a specific set of Syncfusion Blazor UI components.
+It will reduce the theme file size for production environment.
+Refer to [here](https://blazor.syncfusion.com/documentation/appearance/theme-studio/) for more details about ThemeStudio.

-* Disable built-in scripts and add the custom scripts manually in the application by referring [this](https://blazor.syncfusion.com/documentation/common/custom-resource-generator/#how-to-use-custom-resources-in-the-blazor-application) documentation.

-* Now, publish the application with the production environment in the server.